AdobeDocs/journey-optimizer.it-IT/help/using/offers/export-catalog/export-offers.md

 +++ _experience > decisioning > caratteristiche

 **Campo:** caratteristiche
-**Titolo:** Caratteristiche Dell&#39;Opzione Di Decisione **Descrizione:** Le caratteristiche sono attributi o proprietà aggiuntive delle offerte che appartengono a una particolare opzione di decisione.
+**Titolo:** Caratteristiche dell&#39;opzione di decisione **Descrizione:** le caratteristiche sono attributi o proprietà aggiuntive delle offerte che appartengono a una particolare opzione di decisione.
 Questi attributi sono coppie di valori chiave, ovvero includono un nome di attributo (a volte indicato come chiave) a cui è associato un valore e vengono utilizzati per distinguere un’opzione di decisione dalle altre offerte.
-Ad esempio, per un nome di attributo &quot;color&quot;, il valore potrebbe essere &quot;green&quot; per un&#39;offerta specifica.<!--Characteristics are used as values in content that represents this decision option and as features to analyze and optimize the performance of an offer.
+Ad esempio, per il nome di un attributo &quot;color&quot;, il valore potrebbe essere &quot;green&quot; per un’offerta specifica.<!--Characteristics are used as values in content that represents this decision option and as features to analyze and optimize the performance of an offer.
 When every instance has the same attribute or property, that aspect should be modeled as an extension schema that derives from the decision option detail.-->
 **Tipo:** oggetto

 +++